Prohibited List - SUBSTANCES AND METHODS PROHIBITED AT ALL TIMES (IN- AND OUT-OF-COMPETITION)

 M1.1.
 The Administration or reintroduction of any quantity of autologous, allogenic (homologous) or heterologous blood, or red blood cell products of any origin into the circulatory system.

-NOTE: Donation of blood or blood components, including by apheresis, is not prohibited when performed in a collection center accredited by the relevant regulatory authority of the country in which it operates.
+performed for 1) analytical purposes including medical tests or Doping Control, or for 2) donation purposes in a collection center accredited by the relevant regulatory authority of the country in which it operates.

 M2.2.
 Intravenous infusions and/or injections of more than a total of 100 mL per 12-hour period except for those legitimately received in the course of hospital treatments, surgical procedures or clinical diagnostic investigations.